 Will have several components and graded in points.
 At the end of the semester all these points are converted to the percentages and weighted into overall score.
-Example: if there were 30 total points available in this class and a student earned 28 points the Participation contribution will be calculated as following: (28/30100)0.1 added to the rest of the categories weighted as per grading scale.
+Example: if there were 30 total points available in this class and a student earned 28 points the Participation contribution will be calculated as following: (28/30\100)\0.1 added to the rest of the categories weighted as per grading scale.

-• Graded in-class Discussion activities

-- Sakai/Discussion (Forum): graded weekly.
-There are two options only for Forum grading 0 and 1.
-A student is required to post at least one time a week in the forum, each weakly participation will grant 1 point per week (posting more than 1 time is encouraged but will not grant additional points).
+- Graded in-class activities. - Sakai/Discussion (Forum): graded weekly.
+There are two options only for Forum post grading 0 and 1.
+A student is required to read all the posts before posting and post at least 3 times a week in the forum, each weakly participation will grant 3 point per week (1 point per post).
+Posting more than 3 times is encouraged but will not grant additional points.
 Additional Forum activities if assigned will be announced in class or through Sakai/Announcements or Sakai/Discussions and will grant additional participation points.
 Please follow Forum etiquette policies on Sakai under Syllabus. - Additional announced group and individual activities.